blitline-dev/blitline_gem/README.md

 As an alternative to blitline_service.post_jobs, you can use blitline_service.post_job_and_wait

-    $ blitline_service.post_job_and_wait
+    $ blitline_service.post_job_and_wait_for_poll

 Which will block, and using Blitline's [long polling](http://www.blitline.com/docs/polling) functionality, return when the job is completed.
+There must be only one requested job.
 The returned result will look like

 ```js
 {"original_meta"=>{"width"=>720, "height"=>540}, "images"=>[{"image_identifier"=>"MY_CLIENT_ID", "s3_url"=>"http://s3.amazonaws.com/blitline/2013082822/20/7J6Izja0hkG7rvNj-MUJDfQ.jpg", "meta"=>{"width"=>100, "height"=>75}}], "job_id"=>"9hgxoQ10WI7YN2QcioUarbA"}